cvlmtg/nvf/readme.md

 io.js
 =====

-Add the *--io* flag to install / uninstall iojs (plus all the other commands), e.g.
+Add the *--io* flag to install / uninstall iojs (applies to all the other commands too), e.g.

     nvf --io install stable